Jeffrey Pullicino Orlando: National Skills Council

+Pullicino Orlando was appointed member of the Board of Governors of the Malta College for Arts, Science and Technology (MCAST) in January 2024.
+The National Skills Council and MCAST work very closely on a number of skills related initiatives.

 kENUP Foundation

 Pullicino Orlando is also one of the founders and a director of the kENUP Foundation, a non-profit public benefit foundation which supports research based innovation in the health sector. kENUP's ultimate aim is to ensure that effective and affordable therapeutical agents, ranging from vaccines to pharmaceuticals, are readily available on a global level.
 The Foundation is based in Malta, and has the full support of the European Commission through the European Fund for Strategic Investment (EFSI).

 As kENUP Director, Pullicino Orlando was the driving force behind an initiative which saw the Foundation’s offices converted into a residence for 30 Ukrainian refugees in April 2022.
 Mothers fleeing their war-torn country with their children were provided with all the support necessary in their home away from home, with the help of numerous sponsors, volunteers and MCST employees.

+Pullicino Orlando was appointed Guardian of kENUP Africa in February 2024.

+Acknowledging the need for pharmaceutical equity for the Global South, the kENUP Foundation has established kENUP Africa in Kigali, Rwanda.
+The new Common Benefit Foundation will be pursuing activities not only in Africa but also working on South/South collaborations between Africa, Latin America and the Caribbean, and exploring related synergies with the European Union.

+Malta's High Commissioner to Rwanda

+Pullicino Orlando's nomination to this post by the Foreign Affairs Minister was unanimously approved by the Public Appointments Committee on the 14th of April 2025.
+He serves as a non-resident High Commissioner.
+His extensive high-level dealings with the government of the Republic of Rwanda and with several international institutions throughout his career were cited as being the reason for this nomination.
+His experience in the Commonwealth Parliamentary Association and the Council of Europe – together with his more recent dealings with the OECD – were deemed as being particularly relevant during the hearing which led to bipartisan support for his appointment.